Entry-Level Cover Letter Examples and Writing Tips

 Tips for Writing an Entry-Level Cover Letter

 Match your qualifications to the job.
 Research the job requirements thoroughly before beginning to compose your letter.
 Make a list of the key qualities, areas of knowledge, skills, or experience that the employer is seeking.
 Review descriptions for similar titles on Indeed.com or another job site if the employer hasn’t provided a good list of requirements with the ad.
+Then take the time to match your credentials to the job description.

 Get inside information.
 Contact the career office at your school, if time permits, and request a list of alumni volunteers in your field of interest.
 Ask them what they would be looking for if they were hiring for the type of entry-level job which you are targeting.